I am an author and philosopher, primarily interested in science and ethics. I often also dabble in politics and economics.

 The name of my site – On the Edge of Academic – is a play on words, meant to represent two things.
 Firstly, whilst I write and publish work on matters which are primarily academic, I don’t work in or hold an academic seat (indeed, it’s never something I’ve pursued).
-To many of the traditional mindset, this puts me firmly on the edges of academia.
-Similarly, I write on ethics and science, which may people believe are entirely separate.
+To many of the traditional mindset, this puts me firmly on the edges of academia – try finding peers or reviewers for academic work when you aren’t in an academic seat and you realise this!
+Similarly, I write on ethics and science, which many people believe are entirely separate.
 These folks consider the connections/theories I write about as ‘academic’ (the second definition: ‘not of practical relevance; of only theoretical interest.’)

 Yes, I am aware that if you have to explain a joke it probably isn’t a strong one.
 I’m okay with it.